Josephdara/learn-web3/README.md

 # 👋🏼 What is `learn-web3-dapp`?

+# This is a solved version.
+Original version available at learn.figment.io

 We made this decentralized application (dApp) to help developers learn about Web 3 protocols.

 It's a Next.js app that uses React, TypeScript and various smart contract languages (mostly Solidity and Rust).